mapattacker/datascience/reinforcement.rst

 However the more the bot explores the environment, the more the epsilon rate will decreases and the bot starts to exploit the environment.

+There are other algothrims to manage the exploration vs exploiation problem, like softmax.

 .. code:: python
     code snippets from https://gist.github.com/simoninithomas/baafe42d1a665fb297ca669aa2fa6f92#file-q-learning-with-frozenlake-ipynb